 5. Better Lighting

-When choosing lighting for warehouses we recommend LED lighting.
-LEDs generate a cool white light that is closer to a natural daylight.
-This is important to make sure aisles, staircases, catwalks, and high traffic corners are brightly lit for maximum safety and productivity.
+When choosing to light for warehouses we recommend LED lighting.
+LEDs generate a cool white light that is closer to natural daylight.
+This is important to make sure aisles, staircases, catwalks, and high-traffic corners are brightly lit for maximum safety and productivity.
 LEDs eliminate the orange that sodium vapor lamps give you.